nico-martin/node-push-notification-service/readme.md

 ### `GET` /key/

-Get the Uint8Array version of the `VAPID_PUBLIC_KEY` that can be used as the `applicationServerKey` for the `ServiceWorkerRegistration.pushManager.subscribe`-Method
+Get the Uint8Array version of the `VAPID_PUBLIC_KEY` that can be used as the `applicationServerKey` for the `ServiceWorkerRegistration.pushManager.subscribe`-Method.

 ### `POST` /subscription/